 - Cool Whip – Brings a light, airy texture, while still maintaining cheesecake’s firmness.
 Homemade whipped cream may also be substituted by beating 1 cup heavy whipping cream until stiff peaks form.

-How to Make No Bake Strawberry Cheesecake
+How to Make Strawberry Cheesecake

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

 - Meanwhile, make no bake cheesecake.
 With an electric mixer or stand mixer beat together cream cheese, sour cream, powdered sugar, and vanilla.
+Fold in 2 cups of Cool Whip.

 - Boil together sugar, cornstarch, and water.
 Remove from heat and add strawberry jello.
 Let cool and spoon over fresh strawberries.
+Refrigerate for 1 hour, or until gelatin is set.

 The crust for this cheesecake come together in minutes, especially with time-saving kitchen equipment.
 A food processor or blender grinds into fine crumbs, making it easier to press down, and firmly binding the crust.